AndiLavera/motion.cr/README.md

 For static html rendering, please review the [lucky framework documentation](https://www.luckyframework.org/guides/frontend/rendering-html#layouts)

 > Note: Lucky uses the macro keyword `needs`, motion uses `prop`

+## Motions - How It Works

+Motion.cr allows you to mount special DOM elements that can be updated real-time from frontend interactions, backend state changes, or a combination of both.
+Some features include:

+- **Object-Oriented View Layer** - MotionComponents are like react components or other frontend frameworks
+- **Websockets Communication** - Communication with your Rails backend is performed via ActionCable
+- **No Full Page Reload** - The current page for a user is updated in place.
+- **Fast DOM Diffing** - DOM diffing is performed when replacing existing content with new content.
+- **Server Triggered Events** - Server-side events can trigger updates to arbitrarily many components via WebSocket channels.

+Motion.cr is similar to [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) (and even React!) in some key ways:

+- **Partial Page Replacement** - Motion does not use full page replacement, but rather replaces only the component on the page with new HTML, DOM diffed for performance.
+- **Encapsulated, consistent stateful components** - Components have continuous internal state that persists and updates.
+This means each time a component changes, new rendered HTML is generated and can replace what was there before.
+- **Blazing Fast** - Communication does not have to go through the full Amber router and controller stack.
+No changes to your routing or controller are required to get the full functionality of Motion.
+Motions take less than 1ms to process with typical times being around 300μs.

 ### Frontend interactions